tomatenquark/tomatenquark.github.io/game/CONFIG.md

 Normally the result of a [] block is the result of the last command in the block.
 If you want the result to be a particular variable or value, you can use e.g. "result $i" etc.

+## Standard Tomatenquark CubeScript Library

+Non-hardcoded functions that can be found in data/stdlib.cfg.

+### listreplace

+`listreplace L N S`

+Replaces the N*th* item in list L with string S.

+### listoccount

+`listoccount L S`

+Returns the number of occurrences of item S in list L.

+### rndlist

+`rndlist L`

+Returns random item from list L.

+### stroccount

+`stroccount S C`

+Returns number of occurrences of character C in the string S.

+### strreform

+`strreform S`

+Removes special characters from the string S (line breaks, tabs and colors).

+### strreplace+

+`strreplace+ S L1 L2`

+Replaces items in list L1 with items in list L2 that are in the string S.

+### strcapitalize

+`strcapitalize S`

+Capitalizes the first letter of each word in the string S.

+### listunrepeat

+`listunrepeat L`

+Removes repeated occurrences in the list L.

+### listmatch

+`listmatch L S`

+Returns all items in the list L that match the string S.

+### listdiff

+`listdiff L1 L2 O`

+Compares the list L2 with the list L1 using the operator O and returns the corresponding items.

+### listcompare

+`listcompare L1 L2`

+Compares items from list L1 with list L2 one by one, returns 0 or index if different.

+### getfileslist

+`getfileslist P E`

+Returns a list of files in path P with the extension E.

+### strstrlast

+`strstrlast S C`

+Returns index of the last occurrence of the character C in the string S.

+### loopchar

+`loopchar V S [C]`

+Visits each character of the string S and executes C (use $V to reference the character).

+### strstatecolor

+`strstatecolor B S N0 N1`

+Applies to the string S the color N0 if B is 0 (false) or N1 if B is 1 (true), colors range from 0 to 8.

+### breaklist

+`breaklist L N`

+Divides list L into N parts.

+### getstrbetween

+`getstrbetween S D1 D2 N`

+Returns all occurrences between delimiters D1 and D2 in the string S;<br>
+if N is 3, returns the delimiter D1 and the resulting string;<br>
+if N is 2, returns the resulting string and the delimiter D2;<br>
+if N is 1, returns only the resulting string;<br>
+if N is 0 or empty, returns everything.<br>

+### strstr+

+`strstr+ S C N`

+Returns index of character C in string S after index N.

+### strstrlist

+`strstrlist S1 S2`

+Returns indexes of all occurrences of string S2 in string S1.

+### initvar

+`initvar V S`

+Defines variable V with value S if it doesn't exist.

+### loopstr

+`loopstr S N`

+Returns string S repeated N times.

+### caseor

+`caseor S L [C]`

+Checks for occurrence of string S in list L and executes C if any.

 ## Variables that are only really useful when used as value:

 ### $editing